Why do I need an attorney?

 How can a criminal defense lawyer help with my case?

-One of the best ways to protect yourself in a criminal investigation in Arizona is to seek representation from a criminal defense lawyer.
+One of the best ways to protect yourself in a criminal investigation in Arizona is to seek representation from a Glendale criminal defense lawyer.
 A lawyer will protect your rights, investigate your case in detail to find evidence that can be used in your defense, create a tailored defense strategy, represent you during hearings and work to obtain the best possible results.
 It is recommended that you contact a lawyer immediately following your charge or arrest.

 Do I have to speak to the police after I’m arrested?

 After you’re arrested your first instinct may be to speak to the police, but remember one of your Miranda rights is to remain silent.
 Many suspects accidentally incriminate themselves by trying to “talk their way out of it”.
 The law only obligates you to give your name to the police, be polite and refrain from saying anything that could incriminate you.
-Call a criminal defense attorney the moment you are arrested, he or she will talk to the police for you.
+Contact a criminal defense attorney the moment you are arrested, he or she will talk to the police for you.

 Can felony charges be dismissed?